lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 ---
-title:  "Simplify Chrome extension publishing with the Chrome Web Store API"
+title:  "Simplify Chrome extension publishing with the Chrome Web Store Publish API"
 date: 2018-02-01 08:00:00 -0500
 category: Development
 tags: [chrome extension, bitbucket, continuous delivery]
+version: 1.0
 ---

 I was on a consulting engagement with a real estate development company in California.
 One of the projects involved building out a few Chrome extensions.